-COVINGTON, Ga. – Piedmont Newton Hospital has received an “A” grade for its commitment to patient safety, according to the spring 2017 Leapfrog Hospital Safety Grade.
-Piedmont Newton is one of 823 hospitals nationwide to earn top marks.
+Piedmont Newton Hospital has received an “A” grade for its commitment to patient safety, according to the fall 2016 Hospital Safety Score, which grades hospitals in the areas of preventable medical errors, injuries and infections.

-To see Piedmont Newton’s full score and to access consumer-friendly tips for staying safe in the hospital, visit hospitalsafetyscore.org.
+To see Piedmont Newton’s full score and to access consumer-friendly tips for patients and loved ones visiting the hospitals, visit hospitalsafetyscore.org.
 For additional information about Piedmont Newton’s quality measures, visit piedmont.org/quality.